NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

 This is achieved by chunking the datasets across multiple computing nodes, each equipped with multiple GPUs, to accelerate the classification task in a distributed manner.
 Since the classification of a single text document is independent of other documents within the dataset, we can distribute the workload across multiple nodes and GPUs to perform parallel processing.

-Domain classification and quality classification are two tasks we include as examples within our module.
+Domain classification, quality classification, and educational content classification are tasks we include as examples within our module.

 Here, we summarize why each is useful for training an LLM.

 Domain classification is useful because it helps the LLM understand the context and specific domain of